mikolalysenko/vectorize-text/README.md

     + `options.lineHeight` determines the height of a line.
 Default: `1.0`
     + `options.width` determines the width of the text, overrides `lineHeight` if specified
     + `options.height` determines the height of the text, overrides `lineHeight` if specified
     + `options.orientation` determines the orientation of any output triangles/polygon curves.
 Must be either `"cw"` for clockwise or `"ccw"` for counter clockwise.
-Default is `"ccw"`.
+Default is `"cw"`.

 **Returns** The returned value depends on the type of geometry